WAEC CBT 2026: Timetable, Exam Format, and Preparation Guide

 WAEC's data from previous CBT examinations shows lower malpractice rates.
 The format enables faster result processing and eliminates issues with faded prints or torn papers.

 Beyond WAEC, computer-based testing is becoming standard across Nigerian education.
-Many universities use CBT for continuous assessment.
+Many universities already use CBT for continuous assessment.
 Building these skills now provides advantages throughout your educational journey.

 Stay Informed